 Edition 3.0 (2018)

 We will incorporate stories and reward schools for including information about viewpoint diversity in first-year orientation sessions.

 We expect that our second edition will be reliable enough to help high school seniors decide where to apply and to help everyone see which schools are most likely to offer viewpoint diversity.

 This second edition will include a re-weighted methodology allowing for a better balance of considerations around what schools are credited or penalized for.
 We will also catalog and count speaker disinvitations, among additional factors, to provide an improved picture of a school’s degree of viewpoint diversity on campus.

-We hope to also incorporate whether a school has been declared a Heterodox University.
-Our Relevant Events column will also be broken out by examples by faculty/administration and also by the student body/student groups.
+We incorporated whether a school has been declared a Heterodox University and we updated our Relevant Events column to be broken out by examples by faculty/administration and also by the student body/student groups.

 Please email firstname.lastname@example.org to share your feedback.